lucarin91/SR-seminar2/slides.md

 ## Conclusions
-VMs are fundamental in the Cloud scenario and guaranteeing their security is very important. <!-- .element: class="fragment" -->
+VMs are fundamental in the Cloud scenario and guaranteeing their security is very important.

-Hypervisors have to improve their security and reliability. <!-- .element: class="fragment" -->
+Hypervisors have to improve their security and reliability.

-Being too drastic and requiring considerable "re-design" of the infrastructure nor NOVA NoHype approaches can be use in real application. <!-- .element: class="fragment" -->
+Being too drastic and requiring considerable "re-design" of the infrastructure nor NOVA NoHype approaches can be use in real application.